• Instagram

 Aside from providing you with a constant supply of probiotics, fermented dill pickles boost your body's vitamin K and A supply.

 Fermented pickles are better than typical pickles because they promote a healthier gut.
 It's easy to know which pickles are fermented by reading the label.
-If it says raw, fermented, unpasteurized, or has probiotics, you've found fermented pickles.
+You've found fermented pickles if it says raw, fermented, unpasteurized, or has probiotics on the jar.

 Which Brands of Sauerkraut have Probiotics?